-Question: With my first son I successfully nursed until he was 12 months old, at which time he weaned himself from me.
+Question: With my first son I successfully nursed until he was 12 months old, at which time he weaned himself.
 The beginning was very rough and I almost gave up many times.
-The main problem I have were flat nipples.
-Something that I never thought to check, nor did my doctor.
-Now that I am expecting my second child, what can I do to prepare myself before the birth to prevent the problems I had with latch on and soreness due to flat nipples?
+The main problem I had was flat nipples.
+Neither my doctor or I thought to check before my baby was born.
+Now that I am expecting my second child, what can I do to prepare myself before the birth to prevent the breastfeeding problems I had with latch on and soreness due to flat nipples?

 Answer: There is nothing you do before your baby’s birth to change the shape of your nipples, but since you know in advance what you are dealing with this time, you should be able to avoid some of the problems you had with your first baby.